cbalan/aws-swf-fluent-php/README.md

 Glue code around aws-sdk-php to allow fluent workflows definition.

 Please note that the current state of this library is **not** production ready.
 Please review all files before use.

-Waiting for feedback.
+Feedback is welcome.

 ## Getting Started
  1. **aws-sdk-php setup** - See http://aws.amazon.com/sdkforphp/ for more details